 This is Luke Douglas’s weekly health column.
 Luke runs the blog Ripped.me where he writes about training equipment, nutrtion, and fitness.
 Each week Luke is going to write about a new subject in the fitness field.
-This week Luke talks about how one should exercise with asthma.
+This week Luke 4 sleep problems that you shouldn’t ignore.
 Enjoy.

 Even though getting enough sleep at night is sometimes considered an unnecessary waste of time, the fact is that a good night’s sleep has many benefits you aren’t even aware of.
 However, many people are facing sleep issues that mustn’t be ignored, so stay with us and find out more about the four sleep problems you shouldn’t neglect!

 Sleep Problem #1 – You grind your teeth

 Grinding your teeth during the night can be really frustrating, especially because it can cause irreversible damage to your teeth.
 Of course, there’s more to it and its causes are much deeper than you can possibly imagine.
 Stress is the number one cause of teeth grinding, and it largely affects your sleep patterns.
 If you’re chronically stressed out, you’re likely to get a poor night’s sleep accompanied with grinding.
 The fact is that you probably aren’t even aware of it, but you’re actually conscious when you grind your teeth.
 It happens during short wakefulness during the night, when you wake up if something bothers you and subconsciously clench your teeth.
 Once you wake up, you’ll realize that your jaw is sore, which is why you should visit your dentist ASAP!

 Sleep Problem #2 – You’re at a higher risk of sleep apnea